cloudamqp/lavinmq-benchmark/README.md

 > [!NOTE]
 >First attempts have lower througput, due to servers still running post bootstrap.

+While running locally.
+Machines can be configured with ENV["SKIP_POST_BOOTSTRAP"] to skip the post bootstrap.

 ## Ongoing work

 - Work around to hold off post bootstrap.